haxtheweb/edtechjoker/draft-outline.md

 - https://oer.hax.psu.edu/bto108/sites/ist256/resources -- the resources section of the course site has links to free "books" which cover a lot of fundamentals as well

 ## Homework Submission
-**Submit the link to your gist in Canvas**
-The gist should include the following:
+**Submit the link to your HAX.PSU BLOG POST in Canvas** The HAX.PSU BLOG POST should include the following:
 - Part 1 and Part 2 codepen links
 - any written questions answered
-- a picture of the mock up you were trying to model the card off of (can upload to the comments area on a gist via drag and drop)
+- a picture of the mock up you were trying to model the card off of (YOU CAN UPLOAD VIA DRAG AND DROP OR BLOCKS TAB OR MERLIN MENU AT THE TOP OF THE UI)

+--- TOPICS BELOW THIS LINE STILL IN FLUX SO WORK AHEAD AT YOUR OWN PERRIL ---

-# Week 3 - The one with the codepen
+# Week 3 - The one with the codepen ONE LAST TIME
 ## Tues - Code by Numbers
 - code pen to make a card
 ## Thurs - Code by Numbers